Preparing for University

-If the Fall Term needs to proceed online, the University recommends that you acquire a personal computer to support your learning needs.
+The University recommends that you acquire a personal computer to support your learning needs.
 While a suitable system may be Windows- or macOS-based, a laptop can offer you additional flexibility.
 Please visit www.uoft.me/techspecs for full recommendations.
 You will also be able to access any software required for class.

 The Engineering Computing Facility (ECF) provides in-person computer lab access when on campus, and is available 24/7 through remote access to computers and software within U of T Engineering.
 When you have paid your minimum required fees or deferred your fees, you will automatically receive an ECF account.